Securosis/FutureOfSecurity/README.md

 FutureOfSecurity
 ================

-Whitepaper on the future of security (based on out Inflection blog post).
-Final title TBD
+White paper on the future of security, based on our [Inflection post](https://securosis.com/blog/inflection).
+Final title TBD.